alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ### When you need a licence

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that’s categorised as ‘Schedule 2 military goods, software and technology’, except for:
+You must have a trade control licence if you or your company is involved in trafficking or brokering anything that’s categorised as ‘Schedule 2 military goods, software and technology’, except:

 * goods with the code ML21 (software)
-* goods with the code ML22 (technology)
+* goods with the code ML22 (technology).

 There are 2 types of Open General Trade Control Licences available.
 These are quicker to get than other types of licences.

 They are for:

-* ‘Category C’ goods (which includes some equipment for riot control and delivering incapacitation chemicals - contact ECO for details)
+* some equipment for riot control and delivering incapacitation chemicals - contact ECO for details

 * some 'Schedule 2 military goods, software and technology' goods - small arms and light weapons